kiran-collab/Obscene-Detection-browser-plugin/README.md

 # browser-plugin
-It is a browser plugin that monitors obscene images and blocks them.
+It is a browser plugin  app to monitors obscene images on web and social platforms and blocks them.

+**Instructions:**
 Load manifest.json file in firefox browser at temporary plugin page to run the plugin